bootstrap-vue/bootstrap-vue/docs/README.md

 ### JS

 BootstrapVue is written in Vue!
-So this is up to your project and bundler that which browsers are supported.
+So this is up to your project and bundler which browsers are supported.
 If you want to support older IE, Android and IOS devices, you may want to use [Babel Polyfill](https://babeljs.io/docs/usage/polyfill)